Economic and Political Overview

 Main Sectors of Industry

-Belgium’s strategic geographical position, its highly developed transport infrastructure, its wide range of services and its influence in industry and high tech have contributed to the development of its economy.
-Agriculture contributes a small amount of the national GDP (0.7%) and employs 1% of the active population (World Bank, latest data available).
+Belgium’s strategic geographical position, its highly developed transport infrastructure, the wide range of services and its influence in industry and high tech have contributed to the development of its economy.
+Agriculture contributes a small amount of the national GDP (0.6%) and employs 1% of the active population (World Bank, latest data available).
 The main crops are sugar beets, vegetables and fruits, meat and milk.
-According to data by StatBel, organic farming accounts for 7.2 % of the utilized agricultural area, of which 90.8% is located in Wallonia.
-In 2022, the production value of the agricultural sector increased by 19.5%; however, rising energy costs and inflation directly affected all inputs to the agricultural sector: expenditure on fertilisers rose an estimated 86% in 2022, energy by 67.3% (StatBel).
+According to data by StatBel, organic farming accounts for 7.2% of the utilized agricultural area, of which 90.8% is located in Wallonia.
+In 2023, the agricultural industry experienced a significant enhancement in its net value added.
+Following the elevated costs recorded in 2022, intermediate consumption decreased by 8.6%, concurrently with a 1.6% rise in the production value of the agricultural sector.
+The net value added, representing the production value after deducting costs and depreciation, surged by an impressive 49.3%.

-The industrial sector accounts for 19.6% of GDP, employing 21% of the workforce.
-There are significant discrepancies between the three Belgian regions: while Flanders has succeeded in developing the second largest petrochemical industry in the world, Wallonia is in the middle of restructuring, following the closure of its collieries and a large number of steel plants.
+The industrial sector accounts for 20% of GDP, employing the same share of the workforce.
+There are significant discrepancies between the three Belgian regions: while Flanders has succeeded in developing the second-largest petrochemical industry in the world, Wallonia is in the middle of restructuring, following the closure of its collieries and a large number of steel plants.
 Brussels distinguishes itself in the areas of telecommunications, software development and the pharmaceutical and automobile industries.
-Despite that its contribution to GDP has been decreasing in recent years, the manufacturing industry is still key to the Belgian economy (12%).
+Despite that the contribution to GDP has been decreasing in recent years, the manufacturing industry is still key to the Belgian economy (13%).

-The Belgian economy is largely oriented towards services.
-In fact, the tertiary sector accounts for 68.8% of the GDP and employs 78% of the active population.
+The country’s economy is largely oriented towards services.
+In fact, the tertiary sector accounts for 69% of the GDP and employs 80% of the active population.
 Brussels, the hub of several European institutions, numerous diplomatic representations and different interest groups, has essentially based its economy on services.
-Tourism is also an important sector of the economy, although it was affected by the COVID-19 pandemic: in 2021, overnight stays increased by 45% on the previous year, but it was still 31% lower than the 2019 level (StatBel).
+Tourism is also an important sector of the economy, and it showed signs of recovery in 2022 when it clocked a record 51 million overnight stays with a 4.3% surge from the pre-pandemic levels.
+The banking sector is also active: at the end of 2021, the Belgian banks’ total assets on a consolidated basis stood at EUR 1,151 billion (European Banking Federation, latest data available).

 Breakdown of Economic Activity By Sector Agriculture Industry Services